Nimastic/QNow-iNTUitionv8-Hackathon-2022/README.md

 Read our guidelines to increase the accuracy of design conversion to code by optimizing Figma designs. https://docs.dhiwise.com/knowledgehub/reference-guide-and-tools/figma

-## App Navigation

-Check your app's UI from the AppNavigation screen of your app.

 ## Package Structure